Sony A7S II versus Sony A99 II

 - More heavily discounted: Has been on the market for longer (launched in September 2015).

-Reasons to prefer the Sony Alpha ALT-A99 II:
+Advantages of the Sony Alpha ALT-A99 II:

 - More detail: Has more megapixels (42.2 vs 12MP), which boosts linear resolution by 87%.